arnasta/automation-awx_plugins-itoa/docs/cencora.itoa.url_to_backend_lookup.rst

 Synopsis
 --------
-- This lookup returns a datetime string after adding or subtracting timedelta.
+- This lookup returns list of servers that are servicing specific url.